-COURSE NUMBER AND TITLE: AP 524.100 Preparing Students for the AP Exam: English Literature and Composition.
+COURSE NUMBER AND TITLE: AP 524.200 Preparing Students for the AP Exam: English Literature and Composition.

-ATTENDANCE POLICY: The class will meet from 8:30 a.m. to 4:00 p.m.
-Monday through Thursday and from 8:30 a.m. to 1:00 p.m. on Friday.
+ATTENDANCE POLICY: The class will meet from 7:30 a.m. to 4:00 p.m.
+Monday through Thursday.

 CONTACT INFORMATION: kbh.howard@gmail.com.